rhunarion/Werewolf/README.md

 If you want to play this plugin, access to **jinrou-mc.ddo.jp** in multiplay-mode of Minecraft.

 This project is in progress, and maybe doesn't work exactly.
-And would anyone help me to translate to English?
+In addition, would anyone help me to translate to English?

 Wiki (Japanese) : http://jinroumc.wiki.fc2.com